 A study of the general characteristics and the development of Functional Chinese with special reference to the use of language in Hong Kong.
 Students taking this course are expected to acquire sufficient language skills for general communication purposes.
-Assessment: 100% coursework.

 GROUP B: CHINESE HISTORY AND CULTURE